aramxc/DefiDojo/README.md

 # Web3 Academy (Under Construction!)
 Project Goal:

-To build a decentralized learning platform that helps users discover and reward the best educational content in the Web3 space.
-Users can see price analytics for the top three symbols BTC, ETH, and SOL (adding more in the future), search for learning resources on each, vote on the most helpful content, and reward content creators directly through smart contracts.
+To build a decentralized crypto analytics andlearning platform that helps users discover and reward the best educational content in the Web3 space.
+Users can see price analytics for most of the top trading cryptocurrencies in terms of market cap (adding more in the future), find learning resources on each, vote on the most helpful content, and eventually reward content creators and other community members directly through smart contracts.

 Check back soon for updates!
 Currently in the process of building out frontend components..